Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 var
 ```

+>The built-in reverse shell payload is for Python 2, and some environments may use Python 3 instead.
+You would need to change the payload accordingly in those situations.

 ### Java
-The `java` module is the best and most prevalent method of command execution, as it will run as the underlying database user on the operating system.
+The `java` module is the best method of command execution in my opinion, as it will run as the underlying database user on the operating system.
 There is a caveat to it, which is your need for the ability to grant Java permissions to yourself to use this method.
-(I.E Have the JAVA_ADMIN role or DBA)
+(I.E Have the `JAVA_ADMIN` role or `DBA`)

-This module has a built-in pseudo shell, which is much more stealthy than using a reverse shell.
+This module has a built-in pseudo shell, which is stealthier than using a reverse shell.
 Let's go ahead and test if our `CUSTOM_DBA` user who now possesses the `DBA` role can use this module:

 ```bash
 python3 odat.py java -s 192.168.187.135 -p 1521 -n EBSDB -U CUSTOM_DBA -P CUSTOM_DBA -v --exec /usr/bin/whoami